IraSafonik/RRevenue-Metrics-Dashboard/README.md

 ### Dashboard Features
 The dashboard includes 10 of the listed metrics and has:
 - cards, charts, diagrams
-- Filters by date
+- Filter by date
-- two charts showing the factors influencing changes in revenue and paid, churn users from month to month
+- two charts showing the factors influencing changes in revenue and paid, churn users during year.

 ### Visual Design
 The visual design of the dashboard will follow these principles: